Hunting weapons in the wardrobe: the silent threat in hobby hunter households

 The perpetrator profile fits

-The average age of perpetrators in domestic firearm killings is 63 years, around 86 percent are Swiss.
+The average age of perpetrators in firearm killings in the domestic sphere is 63 years, around 86 per cent are Swiss.
 Exclusively male suspects use a weapon.
-This is exactly the demographic profile that matches the typical Swiss hobby hunter: older Swiss man, anchored in a rural tradition, weapon a self-evident part of the household for decades.
+This is exactly the demographic profile that coincides with the typical Swiss hobby hunter: older Swiss man, anchored in a rural tradition, the weapon a self-evident part of the household for decades.

-In international comparison, firearms are used in femicides in Switzerland at an above-average rate.
-More than half of all homicides occur in the family or partnership context – in over 90 percent of cases the victims are women.
-In Switzerland, over the last 30 years, firearms have most frequently been used as the means in partner femicides.
+In international comparison, firearms are used disproportionately often in femicides in Switzerland.
+More than half of all homicides occur in the family or partner environment — in over 90 per cent of cases the victims are women.
+In Switzerland, firearms have most frequently been used as the means of the crime in partner femicides over the past 30 years.

 The women’s shelters do not know — and are not asked

-The umbrella organisation of women's shelters in Switzerland and Liechtenstein (DAO) compiles annual statistics on the women taken in: nationality, forms of violence, length of stay.
+The umbrella organisation of women’s shelters in Switzerland and Liechtenstein (DAO) compiles annual statistics on the women admitted: nationality, forms of violence, length of stay.
 About the perpetrators, however, hardly anything is recorded systematically.
 No occupation, no leisure activities, no weapon ownership.
-The women's shelters care for the victims – the perpetrator is not their client.
-A question such as «Does your partner have a hunting licence?» is not asked today and, if it is, is evaluated nowhere.
+The women’s shelters care for the victims — the perpetrator is not their client.
+A question such as «Does your partner have a hunting licence?» is not asked today, and if it is, it is evaluated nowhere.

-This is not a failing of the women's shelters.
+This is not a failing of the women’s shelters.
 It is a structural failure of the entire system.
-The passing on of perpetrator and victim data to counselling or contact points is regulated differently from canton to canton – in some cantons it does not happen at all.
-Even if a women's shelter wanted to, it could not compile complete information on perpetrators.
+The passing on of perpetrator and victim data to counselling or contact points is regulated differently from canton to canton — in some cantons it does not happen at all.
+Even if a women’s shelter wanted to, it could not gather complete perpetrator information.

-Anyone who never asks whether the perpetrator was a hobby hunter never has to make the answer public.
-The data gap is no accident – it is politically convenient.
+Those who don't ask whether the perpetrator was a hobby hunter never have to make the answer public.
+The data gap is no coincidence – it is politically convenient.

-Depending on the canton, whether a murder weapon was legal, where it came from or whether the perpetrator was already known for threats or violence is documented differently or not at all.
+Depending on the canton, whether a weapon used in a crime was legal, where it came from, or whether the perpetrator was already known for threats or violence is documented differently or not at all.
 No one asks whether the perpetrator was a hobby hunter.
-No one evaluates how many femicides took place in households where hunting weapons were stored legally and without supervision.
+No one analyses how many femicides took place in households where hunting weapons were stored legally and uncontrolled.

 The gun lobby and the hunting lobby overlap considerably in Switzerland.
 Both have successfully prevented storage requirements from being tightened.
-Left-wing and green politicians have tried several times to abolish the practice of keeping weapons at home – but always failed in the face of conservative resistance.
+Left-wing and Green politicians have repeatedly tried to abolish the home distribution of weapons – but always failed against bourgeois resistance.

 What should be demanded

 A certified, lockable gun cabinet as a legal requirement for every household with hunting weapons.
-A systematic recording of whether perpetrators of domestic violence had hunting weapons in the household.
-The possibility for threatened partners to apply for the official confiscation of hunting weapons – without having to file a report themselves.
-And a uniform obligation for women's shelters and police to record and evaluate the perpetrator's weapon ownership.
+A systematic record of whether perpetrators of domestic violence had hunting weapons in the household.
+The possibility for threatened partners to request the official confiscation of hunting weapons – without having to file a report themselves.
+And a uniform obligation for women's shelters and the police to record and evaluate the perpetrator's weapon ownership.

 Support our work

-With your donation you help to protect animals and give their voice a hearing.
+With your donation, you help protect animals and give their voice a hearing.

 We would like to send you the latest news and offers in our newsletter.